Quba: Points of interest

-Sakina-Khanum Mosque was built in 1854 by the widow of Abbasgulu Bakikhanov.
+built in 1854 by the widow of Abbasgulu Bakikhanov.
 It was erected in memory of her deceased husband.
 The mosque was built from red bricks and is similar to faceted cylinder.
 Each facet has a window in the form of a semicircular arch.
 The top of the facade is surrounded by an original eaves made from small bricks.
 From top this stately building is crowned with a big white metal dome in the shape of a multi-faceted helmet.
 The top of the dome is decorated by a graceful thin spike.